TTTAttributedLabel/TTTAttributedLabel/README.md

 - `textInsets`
 - `firstLineIndent`
 - `leading`
-- `lineHeightMultiple`)
+- `lineHeightMultiple`
 - `shadowRadius`
 - `highlightedShadowRadius` / `highlightedShadowOffset` / `highlightedShadowColor`
 - `truncationTokenString`

 ## Installation

-CocoaPods is the recommended way to install TTTAttributedLabel.
+[CocoaPods](http://cocoapods.org) is the recommended method of installing TTTAttributedLabel.
 Simply add the following line to your `Podfile`:

 #### Podfile